CyVerse-learning-materials/dnasubway_guide/step8.rst

      .. tip::

-       Selecting different taxonomic levels allows you to visualize diversity for each sample at different levels (e.g. Kindom, Phylym, Class, etc.)
+       Selecting different taxonomic levels allows you to visualize diversity for each sample at different levels (e.g. Kingdom, Phylum, Class, etc.)

        |core_matrix|